Editor’s note: In February 2024, Gmail and Yahoo implemented changes to their email authentication policies.

 Given that many people rely on these mailbox providers, employing a free, non-professional email address essentially undermines all the hard work you invested in building your email list.

-In addition to this, there are many upsides to using a custom email address as opposed to a generic one.
+In addition, there are many advantages to using a custom email address rather than a generic one.

 Better trust and credibility